Wassila Bourguiba: Family, youth and marriage

-Ben Ammar's father, lawyer Mhamed Ben Ammar, belonged to a relatively impoverished Tunisian bourgeois family previously composed of senior officials and large landowners.
+Ben Ammar's father, lawyer Wassila Ben Ammar belonged to a prominent family from El Kef.
+Her father, Mohamed Ben Hussein Ben Othman El Haj Ali Ben Ammar, was a lawyer in the Sharia courts.
+Wassila studied until she obtained her primary school certificate, then enrolled in secondary school, but she soon dropped out.
+She then married Ali Chadhli, one of the wealthy men of El Kef, and had a daughter with him named Nabila. belonged to a relatively impoverished Tunisian bourgeois family previously composed of senior officials and large landowners.
 Her mother, Fatma Dellagi, also came from the Tunisian bourgeoisie.

 Wassila met Bourguiba for the first time on 12 April 1943, when she came to congratulate him on his release after five years of detention.
 "It was love at first sight", wrote Habib Bourguiba in his autobiography Ma vie, mon œuvre (French: "My Life, My Work").
 Wassila at that time already had a daughter by a small landowner.

 Through her budding relationship with Bourguiba, she had a considerable influence over the abolition of the monarchy of the Bey of Tunis and promoted the proclamation of a republic on 25 July 1957.
 After this, she strongly supported Ahmed Ben Salah, who was appointed on 29 July 1957 as Secretary of State for Public Health and Social Affairs, a minister-equivalent role.

 Habib Bourguiba married Wassila on 12 April 1962, about a year after his divorce from Moufida Bourguiba on 21 July 1961.
 The son of Habib Bourguiba and Moufida, Habib Bourguiba Jr., showed a certain animosity toward his stepmother.
 Since she was from a family of the traditional Tunisian bourgeoisie, which included influential and rich men, some of the ministers from Tunis saw this marriage as a way to detach Bourguiba from the ministers of the Tunisian Sahel from which Ben Salah originated.
 Indeed, her support for the latter did not last when he started gaining power.

 First Lady

 Wassila, Bourguiba and their adopted daughter Hajer in Carthage Palace in 1966.

 Habib and Wassila Bourguiba at their marriage ceremony in 1962.

-In 1980, at the time of the attack against the city of Gafsa by an Arab nationalist commando, she acted to appoint Driss Guiga as Interior Minister and Mohammed Mzali as Prime Minister, while Mohamed Sayah was rather more in favour.
+In 1980, at the time of the attack against the city of Gafsa by an Arab nationalist commando, she acted to appoint Driss Guiga as Interior Minister and Mohammad Mzali as Prime Minister, while Mohamed Sayah was rather more in favour.
 She also named some of her friends in government positions.
 For the parliamentary elections on 1 November 1981, the first multi-party elections since independence, she supported the falsification of results to undermine the opposition victory, represented particularly by the Movement of Socialist Democrats Ahmed Mestiri.
 She was also the main architect of the installation of the Palestine Liberation Organization and its leader Yasser Arafat in Tunis following their evacuation from Beirut in 1982.
 Bourguiba, aging and ailing, gave her more and more responsibilities in state affairs.
 Wassila was "permanently connected to telephone conversations."